-The DSC system assists the driver in retaining directional control of the vehicle, in situations where the vehicle is sliding (understeer or oversteer).
+The DSC system assists the driver in retaining directional control of the vehicle in situations where the vehicle is sliding (understeer or oversteer).
 It must not encourage the driver to drive beyond the limit of adhesion or at speeds higher than those suitable for the prevailing road and traffic conditions.

 DSC applies braking pressure to individual wheels if excessive variation is detected.
-This ensures that the vehicle follows the driver's intended direction of travel.
+This ensures that the vehicle follows the driver's intended direction of travel as closely as possible.

-Traction control will intervene to prevent wheel spin, by automatically reducing the power output from the engine and applying braking to individual wheels.
-This improves acceleration, particularly on surfaces with uneven friction (e.g. one wheel on ice the other on tarmac).
+Traction control will intervene to control wheel spin by automatically reducing the power output from the engine and applying braking to individual wheels.
+This improves acceleration, particularly on surfaces with uneven friction (e.g. one wheel on ice with another on tarmac).